MineCYper-Team/MineCYper/README.md

 | Can display fastest times | ✓ |
 | Allows custom games | ✓ |
 | In-game tutorial | ✓ |

----

-*\*it is in the fact the ultimate Minesweeper if you remove literally every other option*